ajres/isign-bluez/README.md

 These extended iBeacon advertisements are fully compatible with iOS and MAC OS X core location and core bluetooth frameworks.

-A binary is included in the project 'ibeacon-extended' that lets you try this out'
+A binary is included in the project 'ibeacon-extended' that lets you try this out

 The extended data must be formatted as Bluetooth 4.0 Advertisments, see BT 4.0 spec for details